-(Governing body) (Entity)

-We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of (list of opinion units) of \\\\\\ as of and for the year ended \\\\\\, and the related notes to the financial statements, and have issued our report thereon dated \\\\\\.

-The Minnesota Legal Compliance Audit Guide for Towns, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
-Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for (identify area not tested) because (state reasons for excluding any areas from audit)

-In connection with our audit, nothing came to our attention that caused us to believe that \\\\\\ failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Towns.
+(Governing body) (Entity) We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of (list of opinion units) as of and for the year ended, and the related notes to the financial statements, which collectively comprise the 's basic financial statements, and have issued our report thereon dated The Minnesota Legal Compliance Audit Guide for Towns , promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, contains seven categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing.
+Our audit considered all of the listed categories, 1 except that we did not test for compliance with the provisions for (identify area not tested) because (state reasons for excluding any areas from audit).
+In connection with our audit, nothing came to our attention that caused us to believe that failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Towns .
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the \\\\\\'s noncompliance with the above referenced provisions.

-This report is intended solely for the information and use of those charged with governance and management of \\\\\\ and the State Auditor and is not intended to be and should not be used by anyone other than these specified parties.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the's noncompliance with the above referenced provisions.
+This report is intended solely for the information and use of those charged with governance and management of and the State Auditor and is not intended to be and should not be used by anyone other than these specified parties.
+(Signature) (Date)

-(Signature) (Date) Independent auditor's report for towns, conducted under Government Auditing Standards.
+Independent auditor's report for towns, conducted under Government Auditing Standards.
 (Note: Eliminate this paragraph from the report.)